darrylwest/websocket-database-service/README.md

 _NOTE: running integration tests will flush your redis database, so tests should be done only on a test system were the redis data is not critical..._

 All integration tests are in the integration-test folder an run through mocha/chai.
-The test files are organized by supported type, e.g., keys, strings, lists, etc.
+The tests are organized by supported type, e.g., keys, strings, lists, etc.

 Run the suite of tests with: